moritzzimmer/terraform-aws-lambda/docs/part1.md

 ## Deployments

-Controlled, blue/green deployments of Lambda functions with (automatic) rolebacks and traffic shifting can be implemented using
+Controlled, blue/green deployments of Lambda functions with (automatic) rollbacks and traffic shifting can be implemented using
 Lambda [aliases](https://docs.aws.amazon.com/lambda/latest/dg/configuration-aliases.html) and AWS [CodeDeploy](https://docs.aws.amazon.com/codedeploy/latest/userguide/welcome.html).

 The optional [deployment](modules/deployment) submodule can be used to create the required AWS resources and permissions for creating and starting such
-CodeDeploy deployments as part of an AWS [CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome.html), see [example](examples/deployment) for details.
+CodeDeploy deployments as part of an AWS [CodePipeline](https://docs.aws.amazon.com/codepipeline/latest/userguide/welcome.html), see [examples](examples/deployment) for details.

 ## Examples